DHRI-Curriculum/DHRIFT/workshops/command-line.md

 Plain text has two main properties in regard to rich text:

-> plain text is the underlying content stream to which formatting can be applied.
+> Plain text is the underlying content stream to which formatting can be applied.
 Plain text is public, standardized, and universally readable.

 ## Choosing a Text Editor